neoericnet/ericsql-tools/README.md

 ​		   If you need more privileges, please reconfigure your git account information.

 - The user:mysql don't has  password, you need to set it.
+- You need to config your local docker CPU to the appropriate number of cores.
+- You need to modify the mysql user file:$HOME/bin/env's repository to your own repository.

 ​